jrsalazar-dev/DutchDigitValidator/README.md

-# Validator for dutch IBAN & BSN numbers
+# Laravel validator for dutch IBAN & BSN numbers

 ## How to use
 1. Require 'jordansalazar/dutchdigits' with composer